History-deterministic Parikh Automata

+Given an \hdpa~$(\aut, C)$, the simulating counter machine~$\machine$ works in two phases.
+In the first phase, $\machine$ simulates the run of $(\aut, C)$ (using the same states as $(\aut, C)$) and computes the extended Parikh image of the simulated run using its counters.
+Hence, in the first phase, there is a bijection between the runs of $(\aut, C)$ and $\machine$.
+If the simulated run does not end in an accepting state, then the run of $\machine$ ends in a rejecting state after the first phase.
+However, if the run ends in an accepting state, then the second phase begins.

-Intuitively, the \nrbcm{1} simulates the given \hdpa by keeping track of the extended Parikh image of a run in its counters, i.e., there is a bijection between the runs of the \hdpa and the \nrbcm{1}.
-As the \hdpa is one-way by definition, so is the simulating \rbcm.
-When the end of the input word is reached, acceptance depends on whether the extended Parikh image (the counter values) are in $C$.
-The \nrbcm{1} can do so using the following result due to Cadilhac et al.~\cite{CFM11}: membership in a given semilinear set can be tested by a \drbcm that does not move its reading head.
-More formally they showed that for every semilinear set~$C \subseteq \nats^d$, there exists a \drbcm~$\machine_C$ such that, for any configuration~$\conf_0 = (q_\init, \lmark w \rmark, i, \vec{v} \cdot \vec{0})$ with $\vec{v} \in \nats^d$, the unique run starting from $\conf_0$ is accepting if and only if $\vec{v} \in C$.
-Moreover, $\machine_C$ does not move its reading head.
-Note that $\machine_C$ will in general use more than $d$ counters.
+In this case, acceptance of $(\aut, C)$ depends on whether the extended Parikh image of the run (stored in the counter values of $\machine$) is in $C$.
+We can do so using the following result due to Cadilhac et al.~\cite[Proposition~3.13]{CFM12}: membership in a given semilinear set can be tested by a \drbcm that does not move its reading head.
+More formally they showed that for every semilinear set~$C' \subseteq \nats^d$, there exists a \drbcm~$\machine_{C'}$ such that, for any configuration~$\conf_0 = (q_\init, \lmark w \rmark, i, \vec{v} \cdot \vec{0})$ with $\vec{v} \in \nats^d$, the unique run of $\machine_{C'}$ starting from $\conf_0$ is accepting if and only if $\vec{v} \in C'$.
+Moreover, $\machine_{C'}$ does not move its reading head.
+Note that $\machine_{C'}$ will in general use more than $d$ counters.
 In the configuration~$\conf_0$, the first $d$ counters contain the vector to be checked, and the remaining ones are initialized with zero.